 Both reactions are widespread and incredibly normal amongst dog owners.

 Introducing a dog into your life (especially for first-time dog owners) can be daunting.
-The thought of raising that cute family puppy to be well mannered and obedient dog may seem like a massive hill to climb.
+The thought of raising that cute family puppy to be a well mannered and obedient dog can seem like a massive hill to climb.

 22 Common Dog Training Mistakes That You Need To Avoid

 While there is more than enough information out there for dog owners on how to train a dog, what about the things NOT to do when beginning your new puppy obedience training regime?

 If you are committed to training your dog, then focus just on her.

 Put down the phone and leave little kids (who also demand attention) at home for an hour.
 Training your dog is a big commitment, and if you are answering texts in the middle of a session, your dog will pick up on that.